Media

 - Comparable to feeding 5 million homes for a year.

-But the story doesn't end there:
+But the story doesn't end here:

 By processing the 334 million hides produced annually worldwide and sustainably storing the CO₂ in the leather, we could avoid some 100 million tonnes of CO₂e per year, generating just 13.3* million tonnes of CO₂e emissions (*using the average Eco2L/GreenDeal value for cattle leather).

 In addition, all the leather grains and rinds produced could replace up to 3 billion m² of fossil fuel-based fashion materials, which also contribute to climate change.
-Turning hides into leather is part of the solution in the fight against climate change.
+Turning hides into leather is part of the solution in the fight against climate change."

-LWG - Higg MSI update - October 2024
+Higg MSI update

-Leather Working Group (LWG) and Leather Naturally announce that a combined data submission by SPIN360 from their respective Life Cycle Assessment (LCA) studies has been adopted as the new average for bovine leather by the Higg Materials Sustainability Index (Higg MSI).
+"Leather Working Group (LWG) and Leather Naturally announce that a combined data submission by SPIN360 from their respective Life Cycle Assessment (LCA) studies has been adopted as the new average for bovine leather by the Higg Materials Sustainability Index (Higg MSI).

 The new dataset, included in the October 2024 update of the Higg MSI, results in the environmental impacts of bovine leather being between 55% and 67% lower than the previous MSI value for leather.
 The global warming potential, which previously showed an impact of 36.8 points on the Higg MSI scale, is reduced by 60% to 14.6 points.
 This significant change helps to move things forward, promoting a more nuanced understanding of bovine leather as a sustainable material choice.

 This global effort was led by SPIN360, which used data collected from 45 manufacturing plants in 18 countries and evaluated 92 leather products with the aim of providing a global representation of bovine leather.
-It covers the main end-use sectors for leather, including footwear, automotive, leather goods and furniture.
+It covers the main end-use sectors for leather, including footwear, automotive, leather goods and furniture."

 More About Leather